unrealwork/atsd-use-cases/tutorials/workshop/sonar.md

 ### Installation

-The Sonarqube Platform is Java Web Server that use database to store history, settings etc. Several database engines are supported.
+The Sonarqube Platform is Java Web Server that uses a database to store history, settings etc. Several database engines are supported.

 #### General scheme of installation

-* Install prefered database.
+* Install preferred database.
-* Create an empty schema and a sonarqube user
+* Create an empty schema and a `sonarqube` user
-* Grant this sonarqube user permissions to create, update and delete objects for this schema.
+* Grant this  `sonarqube` user permissions to create, update and delete objects for this schema.
-* Copy webapp files.
+* Copy web app files.
-* Run the platform using provided script.
+* Run the platform using the provided script.

 Visit SonarQube [documentation](https://docs.sonarqube.org/display/SONAR/Installing+the+Server#InstallingtheServer-installingDatabaseInstallingtheDatabase) site for details.